UST-QuAntiL/icwe-tutorial-2024/handson.md

 Next, add a second task of type Quantum Circuit Loading Task to load to parameterized QAOA circuit that is later executed in the variational loop.
 The functionality to generate a corresponding quantum circuit is provided by Quokka, therefore, configure the task using ``quokka/maxcut`` as URL.
-Furthermore, connect both tasks with the start event using sequence flow and add a subsequent Exclusive Gateway.
+Furthermore, connect both tasks with the start event using sequence flow.

 ![Modeler Configure Circuit Loading](./resources/images/modeler_loading_config.png)